 The One-Pix kit contains a video projector and a fibered spectrometer with superimposed fields of view.
 The One-Pix technology involves projecting a series of structured images (based on Bernoulli, Hadamard or Fourier patterns) onto a scene to be imaged.
 A spectrometer measures the average reflected spectrum of the scene for each projection.
 An algorithm then reconstructs the hypercube of the scene from all the spectra measured during acquisition, so image resolution improves as data is collected.
 The Raspberry Pi board ensures synchronization between pattern projections and spectrometer measurements.
 This modular kit can be used with different spectrometers.

 An open-source kit

 This kit is associated with an open-source repository on the GitHub platform.
 This repository contains the documentation you need to build your own One-Pix hardware kit, as it was developed with the primary aim of being assembled in a standard laser-cutting fablab.
 Little wiring (all low-voltage) and no soldering is required.
 The repository also contains all the algorithms for measuring hyperspectral images.
 The repository also houses all scripts, which are kept up to date.
 One-Pix is designed to allow easy implementation of user developments, enabling continuous improvement of the instrument's ergonomics and technical specifications.
 The aim is to create a space for adoption, dissemination and collaboration within a community of users.

 One-Pix vs Pro-Pix

-Marketing under a new brand: Pop
+Marketed under a new brand: Pop

-In order to market these two new products - One-Pix and Pro-Pix - Photonics Bretagne has created a new brand called Pop (Photonics Open Projects).
+To market these two new products - One-Pix and Pro-Pix - Photonics Bretagne has created a new brand called Pop (Photonics Open Projects).